 Book 1 in the Trouble Wears Tartan series

-Scottish whisky distiller Magnus Brodie’s long-anticipated bicentennial batch of whisky has been sabotaged.
-His sole hope to prevent financial disaster?
-Buy the Logan brothers’ Montana distillery.
-It’s the only way to secure Bridget MacDeaver’s services as a “cask-whisperer.”
+Scottish whisky distiller Magnus Brodie has a problem: His long-anticipated bicentennial batch of whisky has been sabotaged, and he needs the skills of an expert to prevent disaster.
+He’s been approached by the Logan brothers about buying their Montana distillery, and if that’s the only way Magnus can secure Bridget MacDeaver’s services as a “cask-whisperer,” he’ll do it.

-Bridget refuses to sell her grandpa’s distillery, even to save her brothers’ ranch.
-When an old enemy threatens, her only ally is the man who’s determined to steal her grandpa’s legacy—and her heart!
+Bridget refuses to sell the distillery she inherited from her grandpa, even if her brothers claim that’s the last hope they have for saving the Logan Bar Ranch.
+When an old enemy threatens everything Bridget holds dear, her only ally is the man who’s determined to steal her grandpa’s legacy—and her heart!

 Enjoy An Excerpt